 Very Few Can Avoid the Affidavit of Support

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
-CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
-We provide support for the Alien Petition (Form I-130), Green Card Renewal (Form I-90), the Citizenship Application (Form N-400), and several other popular forms.
+CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
+We provide support for the Affidavit of Support (Form I-864), Alien Petition (Form I-130), Adjustment of Status (Form I-485), and several other immigration services.